Kejawèn: Official recognition

-These include also kebatinan-groups, such as Sumarah.
+These also include kebatinan-groups, such as Sumarah.
 This loosely organized current of thought and practice was legitimized in the 1945 constitution, but failed to attain official recognition as a religion.
 In 1973 it was recognized as Kepercayaan kepada Tuhan Yang Maha Esa (Indonesian: Belief in One Mighty God), but withdrawn from the jurisdiction of the Ministry of Religion and placed under the jurisdiction of the Ministry of Education and Culture.

 Practices

-A variety of practices is being used in kebatinan to acquire ilmu, namely tiraka and tapa or tapabrata.
+A variety of practices is being used in kebatinan to acquire ilmu, namely tiraka and tapa, or tapabrata.

 Many Kebatinan followers practice in their own way to seek spiritual and emotional relief.
 These practices are not performed in churches or mosques, but at home or in caves or on mountain perches.
-Meditation in Javanese culture is a search for inner self wisdom and to gain physical strength.
+Meditation in Javanese culture is a search for inner self-wisdom and to gain physical strength.
 This tradition is passed down from generation to generation.